joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2020/10/19/learning/Azerbaijan-Geography-Quiz.html?searchResultPosition=1

 **The Greats**\
 `In our 2020 Greats issue, out Oct.
-25, T celebrates five talents who, in mastering their crafts, have changed their fields — and the culture at large.
-They have in common an essential and fierce desire to communicate, whether through beauty or provocation, or both.`\
+25, T celebrates five talents who, in mastering their crafts, have changed their fields — and the culture at large.`\
 https://nytimes.com/interactive/2020/10/19/t-magazine/the-greats.html?searchResultPosition=2

 **10,000 Guests at a Hasidic Wedding in Brooklyn?
 N.Y.
 Says No.**\